danmasta/envstr/README.md

 Features:
 * Easy to use
-* Transform various data formats to env variables
+* Transform various data formats to env file format
-* Includes cli tool and node api
+* Includes cli and node api
+* 0 external dependencies

 ## About
 I needed a way to transform various formats like json or table data into env variables.
-I wanted both a node api and cli tool for easy integration with build tools, docker, and kubernetes.
+I wanted both a node api and cli for easy integration with build tools, docker, and kubernetes.
 This package can take output from various secret manager apis like vault and transform them into a format that can be consumed by kubernetes to create secrets or used in bash scripts.

 ## Usage
 Add envstr as a dependency for your app and install via npm